theforeman/kafo/README.md

 It also works in interactive mode.

-You may also need to override array parameter with empty array value.
+You may also need to override array parameters with empty array values.
 For this purpose you can use `EMPTY_ARRAY` string as a value.
 Similarly you can use `EMPTY_HASH` for hash parameters.

 ## Hooks

 You may need to add new features to the installer.
-Kafo provides simple hook mechanism that allows you to run custom code at various time.
-We support several hooks.
+Kafo provides a simple hook mechanism that allows you to run custom code at 6 different occasions.
+We currently support the following hooks.

-* boot - before kafo is ready to work, useful for adding new installer arguments, logger won't work yet
+* boot - before kafo is ready to work, useful for adding new installer arguments, but logger won't work yet
 * init - just after hooking is initialized and kafo is configured, parameters have no values yet
 * pre_values - just before value from CLI is set to parameters (they already have default values)
 * pre_validations - just after system checks and before validations are executed (and before interactive wizard is started), at this point all parameter values are already set but not yet stored in answer file
 * pre  - just before puppet is executed to converge system
 * post  - just after puppet is executed to converge system

-Let's assume we want to add --reset-foreman-db option to our foreman-installer.
-We could either add following lines to generated installer script.
+Let's assume we want to add the ```--reset-foreman-db``` option to our foreman-installer.
+We could add the following lines to the generated installer script.

 ```ruby